INOVA-Technology/Conquest/README.md

 * - add support for multi word items
 * - add a way to view your xp/health/other stuff
 * - add some kind of plot
+*   add windows support (we can use wine to test it)
+*   get beta testers to review the plot/playablity and find bugs
 *   add signal trapping
 *   add option to save game somewhere else
 *   have an all around refactortion session thing idk, just refactor some stuff